GoogleCloudPlatform/gcp-fedramp-dw-quickstart/README.md

     }
 ```

-* Run the tfengine command once again and force copy the state to terraform state storage bucket.
-Further terraform configuration deployments will use this bucket to store terraform state.
+* Run the tfengine command again and force-copy the state to the Terraform state storage bucket.
+Further Terraform configuration deployments will use this bucket to store the Terraform state.

 ```
 $ tfengine --config_path=/{path}/commonVariables.hcl --output_path=/{path}